 - It uses thought-stopping techniques to prevent critical thinking.

 - It suppresses certain emotions, particularly negative ones.

 - It rejects rational analysis, critical thinking, and doubt.

-- And it uses unconventional methods to neglect actual thought.
+- And it uses unconventional methods to block or neglect actual thought.

 What are you going to do about it?